Looking out my front door

 As a young mother, I transplanted countless trees while holding a baby on my hip.
 I didn’t have to tell my kids to go play outside.
 I was already out there with them.

-Whether you live nearby or on the other side of the planet, I hope that the words and pictures you find in this online journal serve to add to your wonder and appreciation of nature and inspire you to take a closer look at the natural world in your own neighborhood.
+Whether you live nearby or on the other side of the planet, I hope that the words and pictures you find here serve to add to your wonder and appreciation of nature and inspire you to take a closer look at the natural world in your own neighborhood.

 Everybody needs beauty as well as bread, places to play in and pray in where nature may heal and cheer and give strength to the body and soul. ~ John Muir